 Remedy

-General Motors will notify owners by mail and instruct you to take your vehicle to a dealership to update the body control module (BCM) software.
+Porsche will notify owners by mail and instruct them to take their vehicle to a dealer to update the instrument cluster software.

 Safety Risk